 We hope Through the Eyes of Me will help siblings, classmates and anyone who knows of someone on the autism spectrum.

-Through the Eyes of Me will be published by Graffeg in August.
+Through the Eyes of Me will be published by Graffeg on 24 August.

 Check out our Pinterest board of kids books for siblings of disabled children.